-Authorised in writing, as evidenced by signature of principal or a nominated staff member.
+Authorised in writing, as evidenced by signature of a nominated delegate.

 Bullying

 Bullying is repeated unreasonable behaviour directed towards a person that creates a risk to health and safety.
 It occurs when an individual or group deliberately upsets or hurts another person, their property, reputation or social acceptance on more than one occasion.
 Forms of bullying include physical, verbal, gesture, extortion, exclusion, visual, and sexual bullying and can be direct or indirect.